Sobering Statistics About Electrical Fires

 Extension cords aren’t generally designed for permanent use, which significantly increases the risk of electrical fire.
 And you should never use extension cords with space heaters or air conditioners.

 Call the Professionals at GVEC Home Electrician Services

+During National Fire Prevention month, it’s important to remember that safety around electricity is no trivial matter.
+Because electricity is so prevalent in our lives, it’s easy to take it for granted and forget the dangers it can pose.
 If you need electrical work done or are considering it, the professionals at GVEC Electrician services are fully licensed, qualified and knowledgeable in all applicable local and national electrical safety standards.
 We can tackle a range of electrical work for both home and small business, and we promise to conduct ourselves professionally and ethically, with competitive pricing.
 Ready to learn more?
 Visit GVEC Electrician services on the web or call us at 888.509.7773.